aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 * **reqCtx** Request context containing the event, Lambda context, request, and response objects
 * **next** A function to pass control to the next middleware in the chain

-Middleware can be applied globally on all routes, only on specific routes, or a combination of both.
+Middleware can be applied on specific routes, globally on all routes, or a combination of both.

-Middleware follow an onion pattern where global middleware executes first in pre-processing, then route-specific middleware.
+Middleware execution follows an onion pattern where global middleware runs first in pre-processing, then route-specific middleware.
 After the handler executes, the order reverses for post-processing.
 When middleware modify the same response properties, the middleware that executes last in post-processing wins.

 ```mermaid